LagerhausenAndrew/Capstone_Project/README.md

 * Have a submit questions button that will send an email to myself.
 * Add a syling library
 * Add a backend database
+    * Auth/Login
+    * Individuals shopping carts

 ## Stretch Goals
+* Add a backend database
+    * Add reviews for products
+    * Add reviews for the creator
 ## ERD

 ## Wireframes